dupriezt/Spec-Debugger/src/Spec-Debugger.package/SpecDebugActionButton.class/README.md

-I am a button encapsulating a debug action.
+I am a button encapsulating a debug action (a subclass of DebugAction).
 All my settings are set based on the corresponding debug action.